BuildStatic/MapPacker/README.md

 7. Submit it to [BuildStatic](http://buildstatic.net)

 ## Building
 We use Maven 3.
-Build using `mvn install`.
+Build using `mvn clean install`.